-My name is Josephine Rees and I am a Dutch-British millennial who loves exploring Amsterdam.
+My name is Josephine Rees, I’m Dutch-British and currently live in Amsterdam.
 I get around this beautiful city with the help of various mobility aids and can’t wait to share my accessibility tips with you.

 After moving to Amsterdam in 2018, I realised there was a lack of centralised information in English about Amsterdam’s accessibility.
 Advice was limited and inefficiently scattered across dozens of websites.
 I found resources especially restricted in their tips for the younger generation of mobility aid users.
 Think – for example – about accessible gyms, nightclubs, restaurants, or bars.